cobbler/cobbler/docs/quickstart-guide.rst

 ##############################

 Cobbler makes heavy use of the ``/var`` directory.
-The ``/var/www/cobbler/distro_mirror`` directory is where all of the distrubtion and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.
+The ``/var/www/cobbler/distro_mirror`` directory is where all of the distribution and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.

 If you have installed Cobbler onto a system that has very little free space in the partition containing ``/var``, please read the :ref:`relocating-your-installation` section of the Installation Guide to learn how you can relocate your